Nanny Taxes & Payroll in in Washington, D.C.

 - Use the paid leave for the same purposes as those outlined in the law

-If the paid leave is foreseeable, an employee should request in writing to their employer at least 10 days, or as early as possible before the paid leave.
+If the paid leave is foreseeable, an employee should request it in writing to their employer at least 10 days before the leave, or as early as possible.

 If the paid leave is unforeseeable, an oral request for paid leave should be provided before the start of the work shift for which the paid leave is requested.